Skip to Main Content

 Cons

-• Some lenders may charge origination fees as high as 10 percent.
+• Personal loan lenders may charge origination fees as high as 12 percent of your loan amount.

-• Personal loan limits at some lenders may not give you enough cash for your goals.
+• Personal loan limits with some lenders may not give you enough cash to meet your goals.

 Bankrate logo